bankung7/42_webserv/README.md

 ## Defect
 - Sometime request stuck in the epoll in and go out with nothign to read, throw error (basic_string::erase: __pos (which is 18446744073709551615) > this->size() (which is 0)).
+[REPRODUCE]->just click link fo redirection and wait.
+[SOLVED]-> the connection was closed by client, close it when it came back to epoll.

 - when try to open the directory that not authorized in the route, throw error (basic_filebuf::underflow error reading the file: Is a directory)
+[REPRODUCE]-> browser webserv1:8080/test/
+[TESTING]

+- the browser keep it cache, some test must clear the cache before (redirection)

 #### update: 24/12/23 22:27